Last reviewed on 3rd March 2022

 If you’ve managed to get on top of your credit problems, it can show lenders that you’ve taken some financial control.
 An advisor can also highlight this if underwriters are unsure of whether to approve you.

-Will I need a deposit for Right to Buy if I have bad credit?
+How much deposit will I need for a Right to Buy mortgage if I have poor credit?

 One of the main advantages of using the Right to Buy scheme is that you won’t always need a deposit.
 This is because some lenders will accept your Right to Buy discount as part or all of your mortgage deposit.
 That being said, if you have bad credit then it can become challenging to do this.
 Often enough, having bad credit may mean that you’re required to use a slightly higher deposit than an applicant with a good credit score.

 It’s common for lenders to request higher deposits to minimise their risk in lending to applicants with credit issues.
 For this reason, your Right to Buy discount may not be enough.
 If a lender agrees for you to use your discount for a deposit, the rates on offer may be higher than usual.
 Until we’ve spoken to you, it’s difficult to calculate what you’ll be eligible for.
 You can make an enquiry with an expert to get started.